 989 Global Perspectives on Social and Administrative Practice (3)

 This course will examine the need for international social work, given the global context and concerns.
-The course will also examine four perspectives, namely: global perspective, human rights perspective, ecological perspective, and social development perspective, which are crucial for international social work practice.
-An important requirement of this course will be a study abroad program during spring/summer break, intended to enhance students’ understanding of human rights, social, and economic justice issues and social problems, and also the strategies followed in the host country in dealing with such issues.
+The course will also examine four perspectives, namely, global perspective, human rights perspective, ecological perspective and social development perspective, which are crucial for international social work practice.
+Students will explore how the processes of colonization and neocolonialism have subjected some countries to imposed development.
+Attention will be paid to the key roles being played by international social work organizations, such as, International Federation of Social Workers (IFSW), and International Association of Schools of Social Work (IASSW).
+Students will also explore the strategies followed by Global South in dealing with poverty, conflict, forced migration, AIDS, child labor and many other social problems.
+An important requirement of this course will be a study abroad program during Spring/Summer break, intended to enhance students' understanding of human rights, social and economic justice issues and social problems and also the strategies followed in the host country dealing with such issues.

 Required Elective courses: Both of the following two (2) electives are required: